Below are the people who make up the team at ITV Border.

 When describing working at Border, Paul says "it's the close relationship we have with the local communities that makes us special."

 Lori Carnochan joined the team in September 2012 as a production journalist.
-Lori works on the website as well as reporting, editing and planning.
+She is currently covering reporting out of Dumfries and Galloway, as well as working on the website and planning.

 Before joining ITV Border, Lori worked at STV and BBC Radio Scotland.